- 1. Conversion Diagnosis Framework for Shopify Plus Teams

 Common Mistakes to Avoid

-- Over-extending the UI: Adding more than 3 extension points can clutter the mobile view and increase abandonment.
+- Over-extending the UI: Adding more than 3 extension points can clutter the mobile view and increase cart abandonment.
+Keep the layout clean and focused.

 - Ignoring Shop Pay: Ensure your extensions are compatible with accelerated checkouts; otherwise, they won't appear for your highest-converting users.